Content Marketing Awards - 2020 Finalist "Best Blog Post"

 6. Punctuation

-Just as for style and usage, we recommend most brands defer to the The Associated Press Stylebook for punctuation rules.
+Just as for style and usage, we recommend most brands defer to the Associated Press Stylebook for punctuation rules.
 However, AP Style doesn’t always fit well with digital experiences, and it does not apply to copy elements used in search engine optimization.

 Ampersands &